Björn Kjellström

-Björn Kjellström (9 September 1910 – 26 August 1995), originally from Sweden, was a ski orienteering champion in Sweden and co-founder of the compass manufacturing company Silva Sweden AB which produced the Silva compass.
+Björn Kjellström (September 9, 1910 – August 26, 1995), originally from Sweden, was a ski orienteering champion in Sweden and co-founder of the compass manufacturing company Silva Sweden AB which produced the Silva compass.
 More than 25 million Silva compasses have been sold since the founding of the company.

 Early life

 Kjellström competed in his first orienteering race in Sweden in May 1928 at the age of 17, where he finished last in the beginners' class.
-However, by fall of the same year he won a district orienteering championship race outside Stockholm.
+However, by the fall of the same year he won a district orienteering championship race outside Stockholm.
 During the years that followed Kjellström and his brothers won many orienteering races, both individually and as a three-man team.

 Silva Company

 In 1932, working with his two brothers and a machinist, Gunnar Tillander, Kjellström helped perfect a new type of compass for terrestrial navigation, featuring a liquid-damped magnetized needle housing compass and a protractor built into a transparent baseplate.

-In 1946, he moved to the United States, where he founded the U.S. operations of the Silva Company (later Silva, Inc.) in La Porte, Indiana.
+In 1946 he moved to the United States, where he founded the U.S. operations of the Silva Company (later Silva, Inc.) in La Porte, Indiana.
 Two years later, he organized Silva Ltd. in Toronto, Canada for sales in Canada.
 Kjellström also organized Silva Orienteering Services of La Porte Indiana to provide training and company sponsorship for the sport of orienteering in North America.

-In 1955, Kjellström published a hugely popular book on outdoor land navigation and the sport of orienteering, Be Expert With Map and Compass.
-To date, Be Expert With Map and Compass has sold more than 500,000 copies in English and has been translated into several languages, and has remained continuously in print since its first publication.
+In 1955 Kjellström published a very popular book on outdoor land navigation and the sport of orienteering, Be Expert With Map and Compass.
+To date, it has sold more than 500,000 copies in English and has been translated into several languages, and has remained continuously in print since its first publication.

 Kjellström co-founded the United States Orienteering Federation in 1971 and served as vice president of the International Ski Federation from 1951 to 1979.
 Johnson Worldwide Associates (JWA), later Johnson Outdoors, Inc. bought Silva Inc. in 1973, and production shifted back to Sweden in 1981.
 As of 1995, the Silva compass was made in more than 50 models.

 Later years

-In later years, Kjellström moved to Pound Ridge, N.Y., where he helped develop trails in a county park and forest reserve called Ward Pound Ridge Reservation and to produce a detailed orienteering map of the area.
+In later years Kjellström moved to Pound Ridge, N.Y., where he helped develop trails in a county park and forest reserve called Ward Pound Ridge Reservation and to produce a detailed orienteering map of the area.
 He continued to be active until his death in promoting the Silva compass brand in the USA and the sport of orienteering, as well as conducting promotional book tours for revised versions of Be Expert With Map and Compass.

 Kjellström died 26 August 1995 in a hospital in Stockholm, Sweden due to complications of Parkinson's disease.